tangentsoft/pidp8i/doc/os8-patching.md

 information and patches to customers through its publication _PDP-8 Digital Software News_ (DSN for short).

-Many issues of DSN can be found on bitsavers.org.
+Many issues of DSN can be found on bitsavers.org under [pdf/dec/pdp8/softwarenews][dsn].

 To help customers keep track of which patches to apply, DSN added a Cumulative Index.

-Using the _PDP-8 DIGITAL Software News Cumulative Index_ found in the latest available issue of DSN, October/November 1980, I created a spreadsheet of all patches relevant to the OS/8 V3D packs under construction.
+Using the _PDP-8 DIGITAL Software News Cumulative Index_ found in the latest available issue of DSN, [October/November 1980][dsn-1980-10], I created a spreadsheet of all patches relevant to the OS/8 V3D packs under construction.
 That spreadsheet enabled me to go to the particular issues containing the patches, and keep track of what action I took with them.

 I reviewed all the patches and came up with a list of the mandatory patches, using OCR of the DSN issues, I created a file per patch.
 Then I reviewed the